splash-networks/capport/Fortigate/README.md

-# Aerohive External Captive Portal
+# Fortigate External Captive Portal

 This is an example of a PHP based external captive portal for Fortigate.
 The code given here can be used to setup a basic captive portal featuring an HTML login form.